forgecrafted/ruby-stylus/README.md

 [![Build Status](https://secure.travis-ci.org/lucasmazza/ruby-stylus.png)](http://travis-ci.org/lucasmazza/ruby-stylus)

-`stylus` is a bridge between your Ruby code and the [Stylus](https://github.com/LearnBoost/stylus) library that runs on Node.js.
-It's aims to be a replacement for the [stylus_rails](https://github.com/lucasmazza/stylus_rails) gem and to support the Rails 3.1 asset pipeline (via [Tilt](https://github.com/rtomayko/tilt)) and other scenarios, backed by the [ExecJS](https://github.com/sstephenson/execjs) gem.
+`stylus` is a bridge between your Ruby code and the [Stylus](https://github.com/LearnBoost/stylus) library that runs on [node.js](http://nodejs.org).
+It has support for the Rails 3.1 asset pipeline (thanks to a [Tilt](https://github.com/rtomayko/tilt) Template) and it's backed by the [ExecJS](https://github.com/sstephenson/execjs) gem.

+## Installation

+Be sure to have [node.js](http://nodejs.org) available on your system, and [npm](npmjs.org) to install the [Stylus](https://github.com/LearnBoost/stylus) package (but you can also do a manual installation).

+### With npm

+You can make a local install (inside your application folder, so the package will be at `./node_modules`) or a global one (with the `-g` flag).
+With a global install you will need to make sure that the global installation folder is present at the `NODE_PATH` env variable.
+A global install will also enable the [Stylus](https://github.com/LearnBoost/stylus) command line interface.

+### Manual

+You can clone Stylus [git repository](http://github.com/learnboost/stylus) into `node_modules/stylus`.
+Any `node` commands and/or shells from the current directory will be able to find the cloned package.

+Check your installation with `node -e "require('stylus')"`.
+It should print something like [this](https://gist.github.com/1182631) and exit successfully.

 ## Usage

-First, be sure to have stylus installed in your system.
-If needed, check the project [README](https://github.com/learnboost/stylus) for more information.
+The interaction is done by the `Stylus` module.
+You can compile stylus syntax to CSS, convert it back, enable plugins and tweak some other options:

 ```ruby
 require 'stylus'